Aegon Targaryen (son of Aenys I)

 Prince Aegon Targaryen was a member of House Targaryen and was the second child, and eldest son and heir, of King Aenys I Targaryen and Queen Alyssa Velaryon.
 He was a dragonrider who after his father's death rode his father's dragon, Quicksilver.

 Aegon was born in 26 AC to Prince Aenys Targaryen and Lady Alyssa Velaryon.
-In 37 AC, he was present with his younger brother, Prince Viserys, at Dragonstone, where their grandfather, King Aegon I Targaryen, was telling them tales of his conquests.
+In 37 AC, he was present on Dragonstone with his younger brother, Prince Viserys, where their grandfather, King Aegon I Targaryen, was telling them tales of his conquests.
 Aegon the Conqueror suffered a stroke, however, and later died in peace.

 In 41 AC, during the reign of his father Aenys I, Aegon was married to his older sister, Rhaena.
-This incestuous marriage was the beginning of an uprising of the Faith of the Seven.
-They would have two children, the twin girls Aerea and Rhalla Targaryen.
+At the feast of his wedding, King Aenys officially named him the Prince of Dragonstone, upsetting Dowager Queen Visenya Targaryen, who left the feast in protest.
+However, the incestuous marriage of Aegon and Rhaena was the beginning of an uprising of the Faith of the Seven.

 Fight for the Throne